federicobaldini/federicobaldini/README.md

 # About Me:
-Passionate about computer science since high school where I discovered my love for programming, data structures, algorithms, and software development.
-I pursued my passion by studying computer engineering at the University of Bologna.
-Today, as an experienced software engineer, I prioritize efficiency, organization, and clean code in all my projects.

-At Gamindo, I'm currently leading frontend development for various projects.
-I spearheaded the creation of the official Gamindo [Website](https://www.gamindo.com/), the [Dashboard](https://dashboard.gamindo.com/) and a visual editor for the proprietary graphics engine, leveraging Vue.js, Svelte, Node.js, and other technologies.

-Outside of work, I am actively involved in personal and learning projects, which you can explore on my GitHub [repositories](https://github.com/federicobaldini?tab=repositories).
-As an enthusiast of mathematics, physics, microelectronics, biology, chemistry, and astrophysics, I maintain a [collection of books](https://federicobaldini.github.io/book-collection/) related to these subjects.
+I'm an enthusiast about knowledge, from the history of mankind to that of our planet, from philosophy to chemistry, from living creatures to the stars.
+Yeah, even about computer science and microelectronics, that's why I'm a pretty nice (self-proclaimed, I know) computer engineer.

+Over time, I have managed to build a small personal library and I strive every day to narrow the gap between what I don't know and what I know.

-In 2023, I pursued these side passions by enrolling in the Physics degree program at the University of Bologna.
+Having a particular strong interest especially in physics, in 2023 I enrolled in the Physics degree program at the University of Bologna (my second bachelor's degree!
+If all goes well), in parallel with my full-time job (am I a fool?
+Yes, I am!).

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://it.linkedin.com/in/federicobaldini)